bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:27:14

+Yeah.
-Yeah, I mean, that's basically how- We'd like to avoid that beside- Right, and so, but I wanna mention, I don't think that's really, it's not computationally infeasible.
+Right, and so, but I want to mention, I don't think that's really, it's not computationally infeasible.
 I just don't think it's an interesting route to pursue or to even advocate for.

 Speaker 1: 00:27:27